KPM RHYTHM: real-time monitoring

 @printf "%.1f - %.1f" tet_min/StepTime*100 tet_max/StepTime*100

-As it was defined earlier, we have received a given number of profiling points.
+As previously determined, we have obtained the specified number of profiling points.

-For clarity, we can also present the obtained data graphically:
+For clarity, you can also present the data graphically.:

 gr(legend=:right, title="Время выполнения модели\n на КПМ РИТМ",